 Do you want your business to stand out online?
 If so, it’s not enough just to have a website; you’ll also need a social media presence on the right platforms.
 What are the right platforms?
 The ones your customers (and potential customers) are on.

-Let’s explore the unique benefits Facebook and Twitter provide for growing your business and discuss how best to leverage these platforms to increase your brand’s visibility.
+Two important social media platforms for small businesses are Facebook and X (formerly Twitter).
+In this article, we explore the unique benefits Facebook and X provide for growing your business and discuss how best to leverage these platforms to increase your brand’s visibility.

-The benefits of using Facebook and Twitter for business
+The benefits of using Facebook and X for business

 Facebook users spend an average of 38 minutes a day browsing the platform.
 Once you get customers to follow your page, you’ll be able to remind them of your brand each time you post new content: